 - Early summer (May – June) temperatures can range from 16 °C – 22 °C during the day and can drop to 0 °C at night.
 Bring appropriate clothing for warmer and colder environments.

-- Protection from sunlight is critical on your trek due to increased exposure to UV rays the higher you climb.
+- Sun protection on your trek is critical due to increased exposure to UV rays the higher you climb.
 Pack sunscreen, sunglasses and lip balm to protect your skin and eyes from damage.